JakeBriscoe/SearchEngine/README.txt

-This is the README file for A0213047R's submission e0505830@u.nus.edu

-== Python Version ==

-I'm using Python Version 3.8

-== General Notes about this assignment ==

 Indexing:
 To index the documents in the given directory I process the documents in order, performing sentence and word tokenization on the contents of each file, also